-The ESB Business Service Centre manages a broad range of services and recognises the differing legislative and regulatory health and safety standards required of it.
-The works delivered by ESB (BSC) through its contractors are usually not notifiable to the Health and Safety Authority (HSA) but remain subject to legislation and regulations.

-In some cases, however, the work is notifiable to the HSA and ESB (BSC) or its contractors may be asked by the client to accept a regulatory role such as PSCS or PSDP.
+Electric Ireland manages a broad range of services and recognises the differing legislative and regulatory health and safety standards required of it.
+The services delivered by Electric Ireland through its contractors are usually not notifiable to the Health and Safety Authority (HSA) but remain subject to legislation.
+In some cases, however, the work is notifiable to the HSA and Electric Ireland or its Contractors are required to accept a regulatory role such as PSDP and PSCS.
 Responsibilities in this context are set out in the Safety, Health and Welfare at Work (Construction) Regulations SI 291 2013.

-Notwithstanding this, ESB (BSC) seeks to exceed regulatory standards where possible.
-We expect all contractors to adhere to the General Principles of Prevention (described in Schedule 3 SHAWW Act 2005)
+Not withstanding this, Electric Ireland seeks to ensure compliance to regulatory standards.
+We expect all contractors to comply with the General Principles of Prevention (described in Schedule 3 SHAWW Act 2005)